Julia on HPC cluster

 for describing project metadata and dependencies.script.jl

 for an entry point to run the desired Julia workload.
-Optionally, it can implement a command line client if we want to parse arguments that are supplied to the script.script.sh
+Optionally, it can implement a command line client if we want to parse arguments that are supplied to the script.batch.sh

 for a batch script for setting up the Julia environment and running the Julia workload.